datashinobi/Sequence-Graph-transform/README.md

 # Sequence-Graph-transform

-This repository contains python implementation of the algorithm proposed  by Chitta Ranjan, Samaneh Ebrahimi, Kamran Paynabar
+This repository contains python implementation of the algorithm 2 proposed  by Chitta Ranjan, Samaneh Ebrahimi, Kamran Paynabar in their paper[1]